-What is the Best Time to Buy an RV?
+When is the Best Time to Buy an RV?

+RVs are seasonal items, meaning the demand fluctuates throughout the year.
+During the spring and summer months, people want to go camping, so they buy RVs.
 Because RV dealerships are so busy during these warmer months, they are much less likely to offer discounts, and you may even be left waiting for a salesperson to help you out.

-Most people aren’t even thinking about purchasing motorhomes and travel trailers during this time, meaning the dealerships, salespeople, and even private sellers are looking for ways to get rigs off their hands, offering deep discounts and incentives to buy.
+Fall and winter, on the other hand, are much slower months for RV dealerships.
+Since most people aren’t even thinking about purchasing RVs during this time, dealerships, salespeople, and even private sellers are looking for ways to get rigs off their hands, offering deep discounts and incentives to buy.

-During October and November, sales nosedive, leading to some pretty good discounts.
-December and January are even slower, making them the best months for RV shopping.
+So when is the best time to buy a travel trailer or motorhome?
+The cooler months, for sure.
+During October and November, RV sales nosedive, leading to some pretty good discounts.
+December and January are even slower, making them the best time to buy an RV.

 Dealerships vs Private Sellers